digi-Borg/M21-KaseiCoin/README.md

 ## Installation Guide

 The Remix IDE is an open source application for developing, deploying, and administering smart contracts that run in Ethereum-based blockchains.
 First navigate to use the web version of this IDE, you don’t need to install any software for this module.
 Open your browser to the [Remix-Docs website](https://remix-ide.readthedocs.io/en/latest/) or use the links below.
-The OpenZeppelin contrat library `ERC20`; `ERC20Detailed`; `Crowdsale` and `MintedCrowdsale` are from the [OpenZeppelin documentationImport](https://github.com/OpenZeppelin/openzeppelin-contracts).
+The OpenZeppelin contract library `ERC20`; `ERC20Detailed`; `Crowdsale` and `MintedCrowdsale` are from the [OpenZeppelin documentationImport](https://github.com/OpenZeppelin/openzeppelin-contracts).

 1. [Remix Online IDE](https://remix.ethereum.org)